• Skip to main content

 • Scrape the pulp off of the skin.

-Boiling or steaming the pumpkin
+Boiling or steaming method

 • Remove the skin by cutting it off with a sharp knife or peeling it with a vegetable peeler.